Stephen Curry NBA Playoffs Player Props: Warriors vs. Lakers

 Stephen Curry Insights vs. the Lakers

-- He's made 4.9 threes per game, or 20.0% of his team's makes from beyond the arc this season.

-- Curry's opponents, the Lakers, have one of the NBA's fastest tempos, ranking second with 104.8 possessions per game, while his Warriors average the fourth-most possessions per game with 104.8.
+- Curry's opponents, the Lakers, have one of the fastest offensive tempos, ranking second, averaging 104.8 possessions per game, while his Warriors average 104.8 per game, fourth-highest among NBA teams.

-- On the boards, the Lakers are ranked 25th in the league, giving up 44.9 rebounds per contest.
+- The Lakers are the 25th-ranked team in the NBA, allowing 44.9 rebounds per contest.

-- Looking at assists, the Lakers have conceded 25.7 per contest, 15th in the league.

-- The Lakers are the 18th-ranked team in the league at allowing threes, giving up 12.5 made 3-pointers per game.
+- In terms of assists, the Lakers are 15th in the league, allowing 25.7 per game.

+- In terms of 3-pointers, the Lakers have given up 12.5 makes per game, 18th in the league.

 Stephen Curry vs. the Lakers